w3c/web-advertising/success-criteria.md

             -   Access to adult content by an appropriate guardian to prevent unauthorized viewing by underage family members

+            -   Tracking that would record any behavioral or user data of those under the age of 13

+            -   The joining of data from a web interaction or session with externally collected data.

     -   Remedy for the inappropriate use of personal data

         -   Right to be forgotten that benefits from: